caffeine-suite/caffeine-script/README.md

   * less is more
   * hide clutter
   * streamline the most common work flows
-  * place uncommon work-flows off-screen so they don't distract
+  * place uncommon work-flows 'off-screen' so they don't distract

 I look forward to the day when there are design awards for programing languages, editors, IDEs, compilers, debuggers, etc.